mosquitogames/1819rulebook/4_important_concepts.md

 ## Flipping Cards
 When Public Works are unfunded or Vices are outlawed, their physical structures --- while still standing --- have been shuttered, and the workers tending to its functions have left.

 Thus, face-down cards remain in their places on tableaus, but cannot be Activated.
 All associated Tax or Public Work tokens are removed.
-All attached Population cards and corresponding cubes are discarded.
+Any attached Population cards and corresponding cubes are discarded.
 If the card was part of a Community, the Community is divided.

 Face-down cards may be "rebuilt" (i.e., turned face-up) as a free Action by paying their cost.
 Rebuilding restores Tax or Public Work tokens to the appropriate tracks.
 Rebuilding does **not** restore discarded Population, nor does it rebuild a broken Community.